googleapis/google-cloud-ruby/google-cloud-web_security_scanner-v1beta/README.md

-# Ruby Client for the Web Security Scanner V1beta API
+# Ruby Client for the Web Security Scanner V1BETA API

 Scans your Compute and App Engine apps for common web vulnerabilities.

-Web Security Scanner scans your Compute and App Engine apps for common web vulnerabilities.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Web Security Scanner V1beta API.
+It provides basic client classes for a specific version of the Web Security Scanner V1BETA API.
 Most users should consider using the main client gem, [google-cloud-web_security_scanner](https://rubygems.org/gems/google-cloud-web_security_scanner).
 See the section below titled *Which client should I use?* for more information.